Metalkiler/Cane-Categorical-Attribute-traNsformation-Environment/cane/README.md

 ```

 # Suggestions and feedback
-Any feedback would be appreciated.
+Any feedback will be appreciated.
 For questions and other suggestions contact luis.matos@dsi.uminho.pt